 The key novelty of our paper with respect to these two literatures lies in the systematic description of how the share of productive resources allocated to manufacturing behaves in a large sample of episodes of large capital inflows.
-In fact, it has been documented in the context of exchange rate based stabilization programs (Rebelo and Vegh, 1995), and of credit booms (Gourinchas et al., 2001; Tornell and Westermann, 2002; Mendoza and Terrones, 2008) that the share of tradable sectors in GDP drops with inflows of capital.
+Earlier studies of exchange rate based stabilization programs (Rebelo and Vegh, 1995) and of credit booms (Gourinchas et al., 2001; Tornell and Westermann, 2002; Mendoza and Terrones, 2008) have documented that the share of tradable sectors in GDP drops with inflows of capital.
 However, to the best of our knowledge, we are the first ones providing direct evidence on the allocation of labor and investment across sectors in a large sample of inflows episodes, and connecting the sectoral reallocation of resources during the inflows to the post-inflows slump.